gilnam74/vex-sneppet/VEX-Quick-start.md

 Difference between attributes and variables from VEX point of view.

 ##### Create a line
 Learning such small and easy but fundamental thing as **point creation** we can do a lot of powerful things!
+At this point, we will start using math to solve our tasks.
+Lets do a next step and cerate several points to build a line!